The Ecosystem Behind De-Risking in Canada

 A System That Protects Itself — But at What Cost?

 De-risking is not accidental — it’s the outcome of a system optimized for risk avoidance, not fairness.
-Muslim-led charities — particularly those doing humanitarian work in conflict zones — bear the brunt of this design.
+Muslim-led and humanitarian charities — particularly those doing humanitarian work in conflict zones — bear the brunt of this design.